Linear and nonlinear phase mixing for the gravitational Vlasov-Poisson system under an external Kepler potential: Introduction

 The problem \eqref{eq:intro.VP.flat} has been by now very well-studied, in fact many results have been obtained not only for small data solutions, but also for small perturbations for a large class of spatially homogeneous solutions.
 The problem \eqref{eq:intro.VP.flat} shares the following features with our problem: \begin{enumerate} \item The linear decay is generated by phase mixing. \item The nonlinear structure is similar: for our problem the nonlinear term is $\rd_s \varphi \rd_H f$ (see Section~\ref{sec:intro.dyn.var}), where $\rd_s \varphi$ decays due to phase mixing (in the regularity dependent manner) and $\rd_{H} f$ grows linearly in $t$.
 In \eqref{eq:intro.VP.flat}, the main nonlinear term is $\rd_x \varphi \rd_v f$, where now $\rd_x\varphi$ decays by phase mixing and $\rd_v f$ grows linearly in $t$. \end{enumerate}

 However, there are important differences.
-Perhaps the most important difference is that in the case \eqref{eq:intro.VP.flat}, the angle variable $x$ coincides with the independent variable of $\varphi$, thus higher $\rd_x$ derivatives of $\varphi$ do not lose in $t$.
-However, in our case, the angle variable $Q_T$ and the independent variable $r$ are different, and as a result, we must contend with the fact higher $\rd_r$ derivatives of $\varphi$ must lose in powers of $t$.
+Perhaps the most important difference is that in the case \eqref{eq:intro.VP.flat}, $\rd_x$ derivatives of $\varphi$ have the same $t$-decay, while in our case, higher $\rd_r$ derivatives of $\varphi$ lose decay in powers of $t$.
+Ultimately, this is related to the fact that the $\rd_x$ derivative for $\varphi$ in the case of \eqref{eq:intro.VP.flat} coincides with a ``good'' derivative for the transport equation, while in our case the $\rd_r$ derivative for $\varphi$ does not coincide with the ``good'' $\rd_{Q_T}$ derivative.